Bio1M/Bio1M.github.io/process_ans.md

 e.  stay the same; stabilizing

 MC.
 Suppose 36% of a remote mountain village can taste phenylthiocarbamide (PTC) and must therefore have at least one copy of the dominant PTC taster allele.
-If this population conforms to Hardy-Weinberg expectations for this gene, what percentage of the population must be heterozygous for this trait?
+If we assume this population is approximately consistent with Hardy-Weinberg assumptions for this gene, approximately what percentage of the population should be heterozygous for this trait?

 a.
 16%